v6d-io/v6d/docs/tutorials/adding-custom-datatypes-cpp.rst

 Note the two changes above,

-+ inherits from :code:`vineyard::Registered<Vector<T>>`
++ inherits from :code:`vineyard::Registered<Vector<T>>`:

   :code:`vineyard::Registered<T>` is a helper to generate some static initialization stubs to register the data type :code:`T` to the type resolving factory, and associate the type :code:`T` with its typename.
   The typename is the auto-generated readable name for C++ types, e.g., :code:`"Vector<int32>"` for :code:`Vector<int32_t>`.

-+ The zero-parameter static constructor :code:`Create()`
++ The zero-parameter static constructor :code:`Create()`:

   :code:`Create()` is a static function that will be registered to the resolving factory by helper :code:`vineyard::Registered<T>` and used to construct a instance of type :code:`T` first when getting objects from vineyard.

   Vineyard client looks up the static constructor by :code:`typename` in the metadata of vineyard objects store in the daemon server.

 To obtain the object :code:`Vector<T>` from vineyard's metadata, we need to implements a `Construct` method as well.
 The :code:`Construct` method takes